-Michael Liimatta has spent his entire career, spanning nearly four decades, in urban outreach to the under served, especially the homeless and addicted.
-He has served as an educator and college administrator, a nonprofit executive director, consultant and addiction counselor.
+Michael Liimatta has spent his entire career, spanning four decades, in urban outreach to the underserved, especially the homeless and people experiencing substance use disorder.
+He has served as an educator and college administrator, nonprofit executive director, consultant, and is a certified addiction counselor.

 Michael founded Rescue College in 1998 when he was serving as Director of Education for the Association of Gospel Rescue Missions.
 In 2008, the college moved from AGRM to become the online distance learning program of TechMission, based in Boston, MA and the name was changed to City Vision College.
-In 2015, the name changed again to City Vision University.
-He served first as the school's president and eventually retired as its Chief Academic Officer that same year.
+In 2015, the name changed again to City Vision University after it began offering graduate degree programs.
+He served first as the school’s president and eventually retired as its Chief Academic Officer in 2015.

-Michael has returned to Kansas City and now serves as Executive Director of Footprints, Inc. The organization, which is certified by Missouri Department of Mental Health as a provider of Recovery Support Services, operates an inner city counseling center for people to overcome substance use disorder and a short-term residence for homeless veterans.
-Learn more at http://www.kcfootprints.org.
+In 2017, Michael returned to Kansas City to serve as Executive Director of Footprints, Inc. The Missouri Department of Mental Health certifies the organization to provide an inner-city counseling center for people overcoming substance use disorders, a recovery home for women and a short-term residence for homeless veterans.